bThink-BGU/BPjs/docs/source/example-TTT.rst

 .. include example-TTT::

-This example is borrowed, with modifications, from [10].
+This example is borrowed, with modifications, from D. Harel, A. Marron, and G. Weiss - “Programming coordinated scenarios in java”.
 Its main feature is that it presents the  concept of aligning bthreads to requirements.
 Meaning, each b-thread represents a rule, or a part of the tactics in the game of Tic-Tac-Toe.

 First, let us describe the (classical) game of Tic-Tac-Toe, and the events that represent the expected behaviors.
-Two players, X and O, alternately mark squares on a 3 _ 3 grid whose squares are identified by (row; column) pairs: (0; 0); (0; 1); : : : ; (2; 2).
+Two players, X and O, alternately mark squares on a 3 X 3 grid whose squares are identified by (row, column) pairs: (0, 0), (0, 1), . . . ,(2, 2).
 The winner is the player who manages to form a full horizontal, vertical, or diagonal line with three of his/her marks.
 If the entire grid becomes marked but no player has formed a line, the result is a draw.
 Below, we assume player X is played by a human user, and player O is played by the application.

 The goal of the programmer here is to implement the tactics for the O player such that the computer never loses.
 To check this main requirement, we use our model-checking tool that we will present soon.
 The game rules translate into b-threads as follows:

 .. literalinclude:: Examples_code/TTT_listing1.js